owein-thuillier/DEMs-dataset/README.md

 # Digital Elevation Models (DEMs) dataset

-A Digital Elevation Model (DEM) is a representation of the topography of a given Area of Interest (AoI) using bathymetrics and/or altimetrics data.
+A Digital Elevation Model (DEM) is a representation of the topography of a given Area of Interest (AoI) using bathymetrics and/or land data.

-Herein, a dataset of 27 DEMs based on elevations data provided by GEBCO [1] has been compiled and made available.
+As part of a research project, a dataset of 27 DEMs based on elevations data provided by GEBCO [1] has been compiled and made available herein.
 These DEMs of variable size are derived from squared maritime AoIs that have been carefully selected so as to encompass a wide spectrum of different geometric situations (see *Visualisations* section).

 ## Format